abhinav1005/hello-world/README.md

 # hello-world
-Repository for Codeday labs onboarding week excercise
+Repository for Codeday labs onboarding week exercise.

+This is my repository for git exercises.